feathersjs/feathers/docs/guides/cli/service.class.md

 ## getOptions

 The `getOptions` function is a function that returns the options based on the [application](./app.md) that will be passed to the service class constructor.
+This is where you can pass [common adapter options](../../api/databases/common.md#options) as well as [MongoDB](../../api/databases/mongodb.md#serviceoptions) or [SQL](../../api/databases/knex.md#serviceoptions) specific or custom service options.